marwahaha/qaoa-reference/README.md

 Some of these extensions are "true extensions" (sampling things from quantum computers), such as penalty proposals and adjusting the mixers; while others are new protocols that use QAOA inside of it (CD-QAOA, RQAOA).

+Some of these protocols turn QAOA into a non-local algorithm.

 ## Open problems